distribution/distribution/doc/spec/api.md

        ...
     }

-The `name` and `tag` fields of the response body must match those specified in the URL.
+The `name` and `reference` fields of the response body must match those specified in the URL.
+The `reference` field may be a "tag" or a "digest".

 If there is a problem with pushing the manifest, a relevant 4xx response will be returned with a JSON error message.
 Please see the _PUT Manifest section